SLCLADAL/SLCLADAL.github.io/README.md

 - introductions to quantitative reasoning and basic concepts in empirical language studies.

-- introductions to R as programming environment for processing natural language data.
+- introductions to R as a programming environment for processing natural language data.

 - tutorials on data visualization and data analytics (statistics and machine learning).